Is Active Muscular Extension Possible?

 (3) Feel the state achieved in (1) and (2), and capture that feeling.

-(4) Only then do actual movements while recreating the feeling attained.
+(4) Only then do actual movements while recreating the feeling attained through imagination.

 Trying the following exercises (some of which are described in Tai Chi Dynamics) should, at the very least, lead you to be skeptical of the conventional idea that muscles cannot actively extend: